EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-French media cover MC14 in Yaoundé with particular engagement, the CBAM being a European policy largely championed by France.
-Le Monde headlines 'The WTO Faces the Climate Challenge,' presenting the carbon border adjustment mechanism as a historic advance in the fight against climate change — and a legitimate competitiveness tool for European industry.
-The editorial frames France as a balancing power between trade interests and climate imperatives.
+French media cover MC14 in Yaoundé with particular engagement, CBAM being a European policy championed significantly by France.
+Le Monde headlines "The WTO at the Climate Challenge," presenting the carbon border adjustment mechanism as a historic advance in climate change mitigation—and a legitimate competitiveness tool for European industry.
+The editorial frames France as a balancing power between commercial interests and climate imperatives.

-Discreet Atlanticism: European positions presented as universal
+Discreet Atlanticism: alignment with European positions presented as universal

 Discover how another country covers this same story.